Liu Cixin: Political views

 In a June 2019 interview published in The New Yorker, interviewer Jiayang Fan found that Liu "prefers to avoid" talking about politics.
 In the same article, Liu stated that democracy was not appropriate for modern China.
 When probed by Fan about "individual liberty and freedom of governance", Liu said that this is "not what Chinese people care about", adding "If you were to loosen up the country a bit, the consequences would be terrifying."
-He expressed support for policies such as the one-child policy and China's Xinjiang policies, saying "Would you rather that they be hacking away at bodies at train stations and schools in terrorist attacks?
+He expressed support for policies such as the one-child policy.
+He also expressed support for China's Xinjiang policies, alluding to the April 2014 Ürümqi attack and saying "Would you rather that they be hacking away at bodies at train stations and schools in terrorist attacks?
 If anything, the government is helping their economy and trying to lift them out of poverty."

 Nevertheless, Liu's works (including some of his adaptations) contain various subtle and plot-wide criticisms of the actions of the Chinese Communist Party (CCP).
 In one such case, Liu moved a brutal struggle session that was common during the Cultural Revolution from the middle of the book to the beginning of The Three-Body Problems English translation when suggested by his translator, Ken Liu.
 In response to the prominently placed plot point, Liu Cixin replied, "That is how I wanted it originally!"
 The Netflix adaptation, where Liu Cixin was also a consultant, also starts with the struggle session.
 Liu Cixin's Chinese publishers chose to place the politically charged scene in the middle of the book instead of the beginning, in order to get past government censors.

 Polish science fiction critic Wojciech Orliński argued that Liu's works such as Remembrance of Earth's Past and The Wandering Earth represent "endorsement of concepts of world government, consequentialism" as well as "tacit approval" of "China's surveillance and control society".
+Furthermore, Liu believes that the Chinese Government should try and help the people of the world today when it comes to the issues and challenges they face in life.
+Research into aliens was something Liu also recommended that the government should consider attaching onto the Twelfth Five-Year Plan for Economic and Social Development.